DuckySoLucky/hypixel-discord-chat-bridge/README.md

 - [ ] `!pet` Command lore splitting
   - Lore of pet can sometimes be very long, to solve this issue there should be lore formatter function which will split lore every x characters so it looks better.
 - [ ] Fragbot Whitelist
-  - Abiliy to make frag bot be used only by specified users or by guild members only
+  - Abiliy to make frag bot be used only by specified users or by guild members only.

 ## Powered by